ianmackenzie/elm-units/README.md

 values so you need to be careful to make sure the units actually do work out.
-(The values will be in [SI](https://en.wikipedia.org/wiki/International_System_of_Units) units - meters, seconds etc.) Once the function has been implemented, though, it can be used un a completely type-safe way - callers can supply arguments using whatever units they like, and extract results in whatever units they want:
+(The values will be in [SI](https://en.wikipedia.org/wiki/International_System_of_Units) units - meters, seconds etc.) Once the function has been implemented, though, it can be used in a completely type-safe way - callers can supply arguments using whatever units they like, and extract results in whatever units they want:

 ```elm